rachaelwang2/MyMaps2/README.md

 ## Notes

 Describe any challenges encountered while building the app.

+I learned a lot from working on this project and ran into quite a few bugs.
+For one, in the beginning my emulator keep re-opening prior projects instead of running the current project.
+I could download a new phone and run the project on a new phone but the old emulators didn't work.
+In order to fix this, I took advice I found on stackoverflow and imported a new projects settings.gradle file.

-I ran into a bug when implementing the CreateMap file, the program would shut down whenever I tried to zoom directly to the pins.
-I wasn't able to find a solution to this bug.
+I ran into a bug when implementing the CreateMap file, the program would shut down and restart whenever I tried to zoom forward to directly to the pins.
+This bug eventually disappeared but I wasn't able to find the cause of it.
 Instead I decided to extended the opening view when entering a map into general North America.

 ## License